ProjectCircleIL/field-workshops-terraform/docs/slides/aws/terraform-oss/index.md

   lifecycle {
     prevent_destroy = true
+    # This configuration prevents the bucket from being destroyed when applying `terraform destroy`.
+    create_before_destroy = true
+    # This configuration creates a new bucket before destroying the old one.
+    ignore_changes = [tags]
+    # This configuration ignores changes to the tags attribute.
+  }
+}
 ```hcl
   }
 }
 ```

-This configuration prevents the bucket from being destroyed when applying `terraform destroy`.

 ---